 1. Serve Them with Familiar Foods

 Encouraging kids to eat veggies may be more difficult if they’re part of a meal featuring many ingredients they aren’t used to.
-On the other hand, if you serve veggies up with foods they already know and like, getting them to try a few bites becomes much easier.
+On the other hand, if you serve veggies with foods they already know and like, getting them to try a few bites becomes much easier.

 2. Don’t Give Up

 Parents often assume there is no way they will convince their children vegetables are enjoyable.
-While they might still be able to convince them they need to eat some veggies, parents can reach a point where the idea of their child actually developing a taste for nutritious foods seems completely unrealistic.
+While they might still be able to convince them they need to eat some veggies, parents can reach a point where the idea of their child developing a taste for nutritious foods seems completely unrealistic.